chaudharirohit2810/Leo/README.md

 # Leo App

-Leo App consists of an Android app for both users and Designated responsible operator.

-The app is written in Kotlin and based on [MVVM(Model-View-ViewModel)](https://developer.android.com/jetpack/guide) architecture.
-Users can view crime precautions and news in their region and can mark or unmark themselves in trouble.
+The user safety app written in Kotlin and based on [MVVM(Model-View-ViewModel)](https://developer.android.com/jetpack/guide) architecture.
+Users can view crime precautions and news in their region and can mark or unmark themselves in trouble using various methods.
 The app also provides crime hotspots in particular region.